 In 2003, the Arizona State Legislature had the wisdom and vision to approve nearly \$35 million in annual investment over 23 years to service nearly \$500 million in new construction of research facilities at our three state universities.
-Despite the downturn in the economy since then, Arizona has seen a tremendous return on that investment, with annual research activity growing over 50% from \$715 million before the new facilities to \$1.1 billion in 2012.
+Arizona has seen a tremendous return on that investment, with annual research activity growing over 50% from \$715 million before the new facilities to \$1.1 billion in 2012.
+In 2017, Arizona doubled that commitment with a new \$1 Billion bonding approval for university research infrastructure.

 Research at our universities has generated companies that have helped Arizona grow in industries such as healthcare, biosciences, and technology.
-Those create thousands of jobs and millions in economic activity.
+These companies create thousands of jobs and millions in economic activity.
 Our state must continue to mature our economy, which is why the Arizona Board of Regents has set an aggressive goal of almost doubling again the level of research conducted by our universities by 2020 - to \$2 billion annually.